 How Do You Fix A Sink That Won’t Drain?

 To fix a sink that won’t drain, you can start by removing any visible debris or food particles from the sink and drain.
-A plunger can help dislodge minor clogs, while a mixture of baking soda and vinegar may break down buildup.
+A plunger can help dislodge minor clogs, while a mixture of bicarb soda and vinegar may break down buildup.
 However, for persistent or complex issues, it’s best to call our skilled plumbers for a professional assessment and resolution.

 Can A Clogged Sink Fix Itself?